 If you’re picking business tools and care about the results, then it pays to be highly discerning.
 Many software suites, cloud apps and similar products might help you start realizing gains immediately after adopting them, but that doesn’t mean they can hang in the long term.
 Enterprises that want to sustain the positive benefits recognize the value of doing their homework before they wager their fortunes on unproven solutions.

-How can you ensure that you’re considering fitting factors when choosing an Internet of Things, or IoT, platform?
+How can you ensure that you’re considering fitting factors when you choose an IoT platform?
 The flexibility and bespoke nature of connected applications means that it’s highly advisable to focus on the factors with the highest potential for gain and the lowest loss risk.
 Here are our favorite pointers on picking a flawless match for your operational standards and goal-oriented outlook.

 What an IoT Platform Should Accomplish